Kyle Tucker Preview, Player Props: Astros vs. Rangers

-The Houston Astros and Kyle Tucker (.378 slugging percentage over his past 10 games, including one homer), take on starter Andrew Heaney and the Texas Rangers at Globe Life Field, Monday at 4:05 PM ET.
+The Houston Astros and Kyle Tucker (.378 slugging percentage over his past 10 games, including one homer), battle starter Nathan Eovaldi and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.

-In his previous game he had a hitless showing (0-for-3 with an RBI) against the Yankees.
+He had a one-hit performance in his last game (1-for-4) against the Rangers.

 Kyle Tucker Game Info & Props vs. the Rangers